Joseph Dennie: Early life and career

-Dennie was born on August 30, 1768, in Boston, Massachusetts to Joseph Dennie, a member of a well-to-do merchant family, and his wife Mary Green, whose father was Bartholomew Green, Jr. The Greens were a prominent printing family in colonial America; the progenitor of the family, Samuel Green, emigrated from England with John Winthrop and was one of the first printers in the colonies.
+Dennie was born on August 30, 1768, in Boston, Province of Massachusetts Bay, to Joseph Dennie, a member of a well-to-do merchant family, and his wife Mary Green, whose father was Bartholomew Green, Jr. The Greens were a prominent printing family in colonial America; the progenitor of the family, Samuel Green, emigrated from England with John Winthrop and was one of the first printers in the colonies.
 Having moved to Lexington at the age of seven, Dennie returned to Boston in 1783 to study bookkeeping and later clerk in a counting house.
 He began preparing to enter Harvard College in 1785, under the guidance of Reverend Samuel West.
 West had a significant impact on Dennie, fostering his pupil's interest in literature, as well as instilling in Dennie a decidedly pro-British mindset.

 In 1787 Dennie was admitted to the sophomore class of Harvard College, where he was very popular with his peers.
 This popularity did not extend to his tutors, and he was suspended in December 1789 for six months after insulting the faculty.
 Dennie had difficulty finding suitable employment after earning his degree in 1790, but by 1793 he was practicing law (though earning very little for his work).
 In a January 1794 letter to his parents, however, Dennie reports that he had been appointed as a reader for the Episcopalian church in Charlestown, New Hampshire.
 Nevertheless, he insisted that this new vocation would not deter him from his goal of practicing law, though by then he was planning on remaining in New Hampshire to practice rather than returning to Massachusetts.
 Shortly after writing the letter, Dennie was admitted to the Court of Common Pleas and opened a practice in Charlestown.
 However, he rarely appeared in open court; indeed, he probably made only one appearance.